Bounding the Minimum Time of a Quantum Measurement: Motivation

 One of the most successful attempts to address the measurement problem without changing the fundamental postulates of quantum mechanics is the decoherence mechanism introduced by Zeh~\cite{zeh1970interpretation}.
-Decoherence can be viewed as the (for all practical purposes) irreversible generation of correlations between a system of interest and a large environment.
+Decoherence can be viewed as the practically irreversible generation of correlations between a system of interest and a large environment.
 Although the global evolution of the system and environment is unitary, the system follows a non-unitary dynamics that rapidly damps coherence within the system, destroying quantum interference effects, and driving the state to a statistical mixture that, for all practical purposes, can be described by a classical probability distribution~\cite{zurek2003decoherence, zurek2003decoherence,schlosshauer2005decoherence}.
 To what extent decoherence can solve the measurement problem is still matter of debate~\cite{joos1985,brukner2017quantum,schlosshauer2019quantum}.
 However, it did have a huge impact on current interpretations of quantum mechanics and in the development of many modern branches of quantum theory, motivating carefully controlled experiments designed to track the dynamics of a quantum measurement~\cite{brune1996observing, jordan2010uncollapsing, minev2019catch, carlesso2022present}.

 In this Letter, we derive a general bound on the minimum time it takes for a measurement to occur in decoherence-based interpretations.
 We stress that our results are not aimed at deciding whether a measurement has occurred or not.
 Instead, this Letter caters to those that follow the school of thought in which a measurement is facilitated by the interaction with an environment.
-Alternatively, whatever philosophy the reader may have, the results we show imply bounds on the decoherence timescales as well as bounds on the timescale needed for a von Neumann pre-measurement to occur~\cite{von2018}.
+Alternatively, whatever philosophy the reader may have, the results we show imply bounds on the decoherence timescales of the correlations of arbitrarily complex quantum systems, setting a saturable bound on the minimum timescales needed for a quantum system to effectively behave classically due to the interaction with an environment \cite{zurek2009quantum}.